nating/cs-exams/assets/notes/third-year/advanced-telecommunications/transport-layer.md

 UDP is used in DNS, SNMP, & Streaming multimedia applications (which are loss tolerant and rate sensitive)

 Why use UDP?
- - No connection establishment (which would add delay)
+ - No connection establishment (which would add delay).
- - It is simple to implement because there is no connection state at the sender or reciever
+ - It is simple to implement because there is no connection state at the sender or reciever.
  - It has a small header size, which means less data to be transfered.
  - There is no congestion control to slow down data transfer.